payalazelaya/digital-portfolio/src/blog/2023-03-06-visual-design-repeating-pattern.md

 ---
-title: Visual Design - Repeating Pattern
+title: Visual Design - Repeating Pattern for Eye See You
 author: Paola Ayala Zelaya
-description: A repeated pattern design used for the front and back cover of my 2D Design final project
+description: Image of a repeated pattern design used for the front and back cover of my Eye See You for 2D Design
 date: 2022-04-14T23:26:18.679Z
 tags:
   - post